dallascrilley/dropzone4-actions/README.md

 - **MinDropzoneVersion**: 3.0

 #### Supported File Types:
+This action supports a broad range of text and code files.
+In addition to the common types, it now supports many more file types, each handled with the appropriate comment tokens:

 - Text Files: `txt`, `md`, `rtf`
 - Code Files: `js`, `py`, `html`, `css`, `java`, `cpp`, `php`, `ts`, and many more (full list included in the action).
+- Build and configuration files: `Makefile`, `Dockerfile`, `gradle`, `log`, `properties`, `ini`, `json`, `csv`, `tsv`, `sql`, `tex`, `yaml`, `yml`

 #### Example Usage:

-1. Drag and drop one or more supported text/code files.
+1. Drag and drop one or more supported text/code files onto the action.
-2. The contents of the files are copied to your clipboard, with a newline separating each file’s contents.
+2. The contents of the files are read, wrapped with header and footer comments (including the file’s relative path and name), and then concatenated together with a newline separating each file’s contents.
-3. If a file type is unsupported, an error message will appear.
+3. If a file is unsupported or if an error occurs during processing (such as trying to read a binary file), an error message will appear.

 ## Installation